porcelli/mule-dsl/readme.md

 *[this funcionality is also inspired by [Google Guice](http://code.google.com/p/google-guice)]*

-Besides the fact that mule internal dsl will use a well know idiom inspired from a popular java library, the module concept will bring to mule internal dsl portability in deployment scenario.
+Besides the fact that mule internal dsl will use a well know idiom inspired from a popular java library, the module concept will bring to mule internal dsl portability on deployment scenarios.

-The module is an aggragator that should be used to declare all the building blocks necessary to construct flows and any other mule configuration.
-In practice a module is just an abstract class that exposes a series of util methods and has an abstract void method called **configure()** that must be overriden.
+A module is an aggragator that must be used to declare all necessary building blocks to define flows, endpoint, connector or any other configurable element.
+In practice a module is an abstract class that exposes a series of util methods and has an abstract method called **configure()** that must be overriden by users.
 This is a simple example:

 	public class MyModule extends AbstractModule {
 	    @Override